Last Updated on March 1, 2023 by Lori Geurin

 So, it’s recommended that you limit your intake of this inflammatory ingredient to no more than 10 grams of sugar.

-Drinking carbonated sparkling water is a good replacement for sugary sodas.
+Drinking carbonated sparkling water is a suitable replacement for sugary sodas.
 The carbonation gives you a similar feel to a bubbly soda.

 10. Practice having good posture.